 - As ties are more common now, it is best to conduct them under DOS control. - Both archers get 40 seconds to shoot one arrow, which is controlled by the DOS. - Both archers shoot one arrow.
-If they are recurve and both score a 10 or if they are compound and they both shoot an X, then a second arrow is shot.
-The highest score then wins, and if the score is the same, the arrow nearest the middle wins. - If they don't both shoot a 10 for recurve or X for compound, then the archer with the highest score wins and if the score of the arrow is tied then the arrow nearest to the middle wins. - If the arrows are the same distance from the centre then the process can be repeated
+The highest score then wins, and if the score is the same, the arrow nearest the middle wins. - If the arrows are the same distance from the centre then the process can be repeated

-\please note ties are different for Indoor H2Hs
+^{}please note ties are different for Indoor H2Hs